Liver Cancer – Life Saving Information

 - Inherited liver diseases – such as hemochromatosis and Wilson's disease which are easily treated.

-- Exposure to aflatoxins which are toxins produced by moulds that grow on crops that are stored poorly.
+- Exposure to aflatoxins which are toxins produced by molds that grow on crops that are stored poorly.
 Crops such as corn and peanuts can become contaminated with aflatoxins, which can end up in foods made of these products.
-Never eat mouldy nuts and grains.
+Never eat moldy nuts and grains.